What Are Signs That You are Developing Caregiver Burnout?

 Developed Depression is an illness that involves the body, mood, and thoughts.
 In addition, depression affects how a person eats, how much he sleeps, what he feels about himself, and how he thinks about things.
 Depression is not the same as a passing blue mood.
 It is not a sign of personal weakness, or a condition wished away.
 People with depression cannot merely “pull themselves together” and get better.
 Without treatment, symptoms can last for weeks, months, or years.
 A mood disorder marked especially by sadness, inactivity, difficulty in thinking and concentration, a significant increase or decrease in appetite and time spent sleeping, feelings of worthlessness and hopelessness, and sometimes suicidal tendencies.

 I used to look happy and smiled a lot but started looking depressed.
 No one talked to me about it other than to say, “Are you okay?”
-Some did suggest that I see someone, but I honestly could not figure out how I could find an opportunity to get away to an appointment on a regular basis.
+Some did suggest that I see someone, but I honestly could not figure out how I could find an opportunity to get away to an appointment regularly.
 I didn’t have anyone to stay with Lynn while I went.
 I didn’t want to go on work time because I already had a modified work schedule and feared how additional time off might affect my job.

 Afraid of Failure